igronus/telegramhook.tk/readme.md

-## telegram.tk :: Set Telegram Webhooks
+## telegramhook.tk :: Set Telegram Webhooks

-Here is ready to use vue.js project.
+Here is ready to use vue.js project allowing user-friendly set telegram bots webhooks.
 Taken from Charles Okwuagwu's answer at [Stack Overflow](https://stackoverflow.com/questions/42554548/how-to-set-telegram-bot-webhook) and a bit improved.

 ![screenshot](https://raw.githubusercontent.com/igronus/telegramhook.tk/master/screenshot.png)

 ### Usage

+Use the demo or just clone this repo and open bot.html file.

+(If you need https.)
+Charles Okwuagwu:

 ```
 I created a file on my server for conveniently setting up telegram webhooks.

 You can use the same file on your server.

-(If you need https.)
 This should be on the same server from which you wish to run the Telegram Bot.

 1. Drop this file on the same server you wish to host you bots